Syria

 Conflict-struck Economy

-The ongoing conflict in Syria has a severe impact on the life of the Syrian population.
+The conflict in Syria has had a severe impact on the life of the Syrian population.
 Likewise, the conflict led to an immense decline in the per-capita income and an increase in poverty.
 Therefore, Syria was granted access to special funds for the world’s poorest nations in 2016.

 Export Products